bvkatwijk/bvkatwijk.github.io/vault/Blog/Awaitility.md

  Internally, Awaitility will repeatedly check the condition until success or until timeout.
 It has a rich fluent DSL to add configuration.
 Awaitility is [included in Spring Boot Starter Test](https://github.com/spring-projects/spring-boot/issues/37195) by default.

- [Daniel Garnier-Moiroux](https://github.com/Kehrlann) showed this tool in action In his presentation [Spring Boot testing: Zero to Hero](https://devoxx.be/talk/spring-boot-testing-zero-to-hero/) at [Devoxx Belgium 2024](https://devoxx.be/).
+ [Daniel Garnier-Moiroux](https://github.com/Kehrlann) showed this tool in action in his presentation [Spring Boot testing: Zero to Hero](https://devoxx.be/talk/spring-boot-testing-zero-to-hero/) at [Devoxx Belgium 2024](https://devoxx.be/).

  Happy testing!
 ### Links